 The user-facing component of an Internet-of-Things system is an application—sometimes more than one.
 IoT app development can be considered in a couple different scenarios.
 For consumer IoT devices, the typical app runs on an Android or iOS smartphone and tablet, and allows the consumer to connect to, monitor, and control the connected device.
 For industrial and commercial IoT systems, the typical app might be a dashboard based on the web, although mobile apps are increasingly common for industrial and commercial IoT systems as well.

-In either case, Cardinal Peak has deep experience in developing numerous types of IoT apps, and we can help guide you to the ideal product fit for your business need.
+In either case, Cardinal Peak has deep experience in IoT app development, and we can help guide you to the ideal product fit for your business need.

 One common problem with consumer IoT devices in particular is the need to bootstrap the device onto the Internet, typically via Wi-Fi, in order to allow it to connect to the cloud servers.
 Many IoT devices have limited input facilities and minimal (or no) display capabilities, and meanwhile the typical consumer is not technical and wants a simple on-boarding process.
 Cardinal Peak has experience working through this “initial commissioning” problem with several projects, and we can discuss the pros and cons of the various approaches to solving the problem.